Innago Logo

 Population Changes and Demographics

-A changing population ca also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in Vermont is 2.1%.
-This rate is one of the lowest in the country, higher than only North Dakota and South Dakota.
+A changing population can also have implications for the housing market.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in Vermont is 2.6%.
+This rate is one of the lowest in the country in 2026, higher than only North Dakota, South Dakota, and Hawaii.
 This low unemployment rate signifies a healthy and thriving economy that is bound to draw more workers and prospective homeowners in the future.

 Likelihood of Vermont Housing Market Crash